Ecosystem Radar

 At the same time, the article underlines how far Europe still has to go versus global tech leaders.
 With the region’s share of tech market capitalisation sharply reduced, Paris’s rise is both a success story and a call to action.
 It illustrates how focused national strategies around AI and deep tech, executed consistently over years, can move the needle, while reminding decision makers that sustained effort is required if Europe wants to regain weight in the global technology economy

-Read full the coverage on Reuters(en)
+Read the full coverage on Reuters(en)

 About Reuters